 According to HousingWire, an online real estate and mortgage trends news resource: “Over the last four weeks ending on Sept.
 20, the National Association of Realtors said that contract signings were up 23% year over year.
 There were nine new pending contracts for every 10 new listings, a slower rate than the 9.9 ratio in the past four weeks through July 5, but still impressive for a fall time period.”

 We’ll examine top reasons why the fall housing market is currently hot, and why it’s the best time to finance and purchase your dream home.

-As COVID-19 changed the way we work and socialize, it also altered how we live.
+As the novel coronavirus (COVID-19) changed the way we work and socialize, it also altered how we live.
 With many potential homebuyers commencing their search in the spring and summer, the pandemic forced the adoption of a wait-and-see approach.

 Relaxed stay-at-home mandates and restrictions, and other additional safety measures, have consumers feeling more at ease regarding person-to-person interactions.

 Virtual viewing and communications have also gained a foothold.
 This includes everything from home tours, realtor and mortgage lender check-ins, and final closing.

 Some in-person meetings might still be required, so it’s best to consult with your mortgage lender to avoid any confusion.